realworldocaml/book/en/compiler-backend.md

 #### Understanding name mangling

-So how do you refer to OCaml functions into an interactive debugger like `gdb`?
+So how do you refer to OCaml functions in an interactive debugger like `gdb`?
-The first thing you need to know is how function names compile down into C symbols; a procedure generally called *name mangling*.
+The first thing you need to know is how function names compile down to C symbols; a procedure generally called *name mangling*.

 Each OCaml source file is compiled into a native object file that must export a